-- Has posted six of the top eight streaks in team history for the most consecutive passing attempts without an INT.
+- Has posted seven of the top nine streaks in team history for the most consecutive passing attempts without an INT.
 Enters the 2017 season with a streak of 245 consecutive attempts without an INT, the second-longest streak in team history (Bart Starr, 294, 1964-65).

 - Posted a streak of 492 attempts and 44 TD passes at home without an interception from 2012-15, both NFL records (586 attempts and 49 TDs, including playoff games).

-- Set the NFL single-season record for passer rating with a 122.5 rating in 2011, topping the previous mark held by Peyton Manning (121.1 in ’04).
+- Set the NFL single-season record with a 122.5 passer rating in 2011, topping the previous mark held by Manning (121.1 in ’04).
 Was the first Packer to lead the league in the category since the system was implemented in 1973.

 - In 2011, set league records for the most 100-plus rating games (13) and most 110-plus rating games (12), and tied the NFL mark for the most 140-plus rating games (four).